This post may contain affiliate links.

 Sloths (oso perezoso)

 One of the most emblematic Costa Rican animals since it seems to exemplify the country’s Pura Vida lifestyle.
-Sloths are best known for their slowness and for spending their days hanging upside down in the tropical rainforests.
+Sloths are best known for their slowness and for spending their days hanging upside down in tropical rainforests.

 They are one of the oldest mammal species still alive.
 In the Pleistocene epoch of the earth, many terrestrial sloth species inhabited the Americas, ranging up to the size of elephants.